This listing has the most popular offer available in the website

 Or, as an alternative to the above Day 2 programme, you could have a full-day picnic ride over the hills surrounding our farm of approximately 16 miles of riding, followed by a well-deserved glass of wine on return (it's a tradition!)
 NB - The full day ride is only available to experienced regular riders (at least weekly), and is subject to availability at time of booking.

-Wake up to a full English breakfast to start your day ready for the morning ride over Ley Hill or Porlock Hill with amazing views of South Wales, Porlock Vale and Dunkery Beacon, mainly moorland riding.
-It will be approximately 12 miles’ riding.
+Wake up to a full English breakfast to start your day ready for another morning ride over surrounding Exmooor hills with amazing views of South Wales, Porlock Vale and Dunkery Beacon, mainly moorland riding.
+It will be approximately 10-12 miles riding.
 Lunch will be provided on return.

 Exmoor Riding has eight beautiful horses at the stables, to suit all riders of any ability.
 All of the horses are used to riding barefoot, bitless, and treeless.
 Exmoor Riding considers this to be a gentle and natural approach to riding, and they all respond well to gentle instruction and kind horsemanship.